Austin Scooter Accident Lawyers

 If a scooter is involved in an accident with another vehicle on the road, such as a car or motorcycle, the driver of the other vehicle may be liable for damages.
 In this situation, the vehicle’s insurance coverage may kick in and cover the claims of the scooter victim.
 However, Texas fault laws can significantly impact the claims of rented scooter victims.

 With murky rules about right of way for electric scooters and where they can ride, scooter victims are at a particularly high risk of being blamed for causing the accident and barred from receiving compensation for serious, often permanent injuries.
-It is critical that you hire an experienced personal injury attorney if you are injured in a rental scooter accident to protect your claims and have someone zealously advocating for your rights to recovery.
+It is critical that you hire an experienced scooter accident attorney if you are injured in a collision to protect your claims and have someone zealously advocating for your rights to recovery.

-Rental scooter accidents are new for Texas and often require legal advice to navigate the complexities of your case.
-Call the office orcontact us today at DC Law to schedule a free consultation with one of our preeminent personal injury attorneys to discuss your rented scooter injury claims.
+Rental scooter accidents are new for Texas and often require legal advice to navigate the complexities of a civil injury case.
+Call the office today at DC Law to schedule a free consultation with one of our Austin scooter accident lawyers to discuss your rented scooter injury claims.